- WHAT WE FUND

 - FOR GRANTEES

 A successful grant is of as much benefit to a foundation as it is to a grantee.
-For VNA Foundation, the special joy in our grantmaking comes from funding programs and projects which address the needs of those who have been the focus of our mission for over 100 years: the men, women, and children of the Chicago area who lack access to basic health services.
-We have been fortunate to be able to accomplish much in our 20+ years of grantmaking.
+For VNA Foundation, the special joy in our grantmaking comes from funding services that improve the health of men, women and children in metro Chicago.
+We have been fortunate to be able to accomplish much in our 25 years of grantmaking.
 With the help of our partners, we will continue to do so.

-VNA tries to work, as much as we are able, with grant writers—who often wear multiple hats within an agency—to ask for clarification as needed rather than dismissing a proposal that is simply not as well prepared as others.
-With that said, we always appreciate reviewing grant applications that arrive as clear and concise, with a compelling narrative and measurable outcomes.
-This proposal from Youth Guidance offers an example of such an application, and we were pleased to award it a grant of $50,000 in FY’20.
+VNA continues to award many grants to support specific programs that align with VNA’s focus areas.
+We try to work, as much as we are able, with grant writers—who often wear multiple hats within an agency—to ask for clarification as needed rather than simply dismissing a proposal that is not as well prepared as others.
+With that said, we always appreciate reviewing grant applications which, as submitted, are clear and concise and include a compelling narrative sharing the needs that will be addressed and the outcomes that will be measured.

 Rosalind Franklin University requested renewal support for Community Care Connection, its mobile health program that serves residents at more than 30 sites in Lake County.
 The Bridge Communities proposal was for a first-time grant to support counseling fees for 20 adults currently in the agency’s transitional housing program.
 Both FY’22 proposals offer examples of clear and concise applications, and we were pleased to award grants of $40,000 and $25,000, respectively.